Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/README.md

 #### Create a Sender and send message to queue or topic
 Example of sending a message asynchronously is documented [here][sample-send-async-message].

+#### Send message with Azure Active Directory credentials
+Example of sending a message asynchronously using active directory credential is documented [here][sample-send-async-aad-message].

+#### Send a batch of messages
+Example of sending a message asynchronously using active directory credential is documented [here][sample-send-batch-messages].

+### Receive Message Examples

-### Receive message from Queue or Subscription
+#### Receive message from Queue or Subscription
 You'll need to create an asynchronous [`ServiceBusReceiverAsyncClient`][ServiceBusReceiverAsyncClient] or a synchronous [`ServiceBusReceiverClient`][ServiceBusReceiverClient].
 Each receiver can receive message from either, a queue, or subscriber.

-#### Create a Receiver and receive message from queue or subscriber
+##### Create a Receiver and receive message from queue or subscriber
 Example of receiving a message asynchronously is documented [here][sample-receive-async-message].

-### Send message with Azure Active Directory credentials
-Example of sending a message asynchronously using active directory credential is documented [here][sample-send-async-aad-message].

-### Send a batch of messages
-Example of sending a message asynchronously using active directory credential is documented [here][sample-send-batch-messages].

-### Receive message with Azure Active Directory credentials
+#### Receive message with Azure Active Directory credentials
 Example of receiving a message asynchronously using active directory credential is documented [here][sample-receive-async-aad-message].

-### Receive messages and settle them
+#### Receive messages and settle them
 Example of receiving a message asynchronously and settling them is documented [here][sample-receive-message-and-settle].

-### Receive stream of messages synchronously
+#### Receive batch of messages synchronously
-Example of receiving stream of messages synchronously is documented [here][sample-receive-message-stream-synchronously].
+Example of receiving stream of messages synchronously is documented [here][sample-receive-message-batch-synchronously].

 ## Troubleshooting